lxylxy123456/uberxmhf/bug_071/README.md

   `xmhf_smpguest_arch_initialize`.
 If BSP detects an SIPI, it starts the AP.
   If BSP receives INIT interrupt, it resumes the AP to start shutdown process.

+`8cc6eea5d..4c16e1435` contains relevant commit, then focused on other things.

+...

+TODO

 ### Real Serial Port

 Try to debug UEFI on real hardware using traditional serial port (3f8).